Who Is the 2020 Travel Agent? [+Infographic]

 Travel Agent Association Membership

 Different categories of agents gravitated toward different associations.
-Here’s a list of the top 3 associations by agent category2:
+Here’s a list of the top 3 associations by agent category 2:

 Travel Agent Top Associations